 Those with an oval face are in luck.
 This face shape has balanced features and is complemented by almost any shape of frame.
 Most colors and styles are flattering to oval faces, too, but extremely oversized frames or round shapes can detract from the natural balance.

 Find Eyeglass Frames that are Right for You

 Ultimately, the best eyeglass frames are ones that make you feel comfortable and confident.
 Eyeglasses are a functional accessory, and they should complement not only the shape of your face but your style and personality as well.

-For help in selecting your next pair of frames, please contact us for an appointment through our Michigan Eye Institute website.
-You may also call the office of one our eye doctors in Flint, Fenton, Grand Blanc, Lapeer, or Oxford.
+For help in selecting your next pair of frames, please contact us for an appointment with Michigan Eye Institute optometrists.
+You can also call the offices of our eye doctors in Flint, Fenton, Grand Blanc, Lapeer, or Oxford to schedule an appointment!

 Comments are closed.